 (b) any consents to the child’s adoption cease to be of effect from the day on which the notice is given.

+[Section 30 amended by No. 34 of 2004 s.
+251.]

 31. Care of child pending placement for adoption

-Where the Director-General is the guardian of a child under this Division, the Director-General may, pending placement of the child with a view to the child’s adoption, place the child with a person who the Director-General thinks is suitable and who has agreed to look after the child.
+Where the CEO is the guardian of a child under this Division, the CEO may, pending placement of the child with a view to the child’s adoption, place the child with a person who the CEO thinks is suitable and who has agreed to look after the child.

+[Section 31 amended by No. 34 of 2004 s.
+251.]

 32. Responsibilities of guardians of children awaiting adoption

 Within 12 months of the commencement of guardianship under this Division or such further time as the Court allows, the guardian is to —